red1108/InfoQGAN/README.md

 You will need to install the appropriate packages via requirements.txt.

-Before getting started, create a `runs` folder in the root directory.
+Before getting started, create a `2d_runs` and `iris_runs` folder in the root directory.
 This folder is used to store TensorBoard data and training logs, and it is ignored by git.

 The model is small enough to run without a GPU.